radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Due to the above issues, implementations and new specifications SHOULD NOT permit obfuscated attributes to be used in CoA-Request or Disconnect-Request packets.

+## TLS-based EAP methods, RADIUS/TLS, and IPSec

+The above analysis as to security and privacy issues focusses on RADIUS/UDP and RADIUS/TCP.
+These issues are partly mitigated through the use secure transports, but it is still possible for information to "leak".

+When TLS-based EAP methods such as TTLS or PEAP are used, they still transport passwords in an insecure form.
+It is possible for an authentication server to terminal the TLS tunnel, and then proxy the inner data over RADIUS/UDP.
+The design of both TTLS and PEAP make this process fairly trivial.
+The inner data for TTLS is in Diameter AVP format, which can be trivially transformed to RADIUS attributes.
+The inner data for PEAP is commonly EAP-MSCHAPv2, which can also be trivially transformed to a RADIUS EAP-Message attribute.

+Similar issues apply to RADIUS/TLS and IPSec.
+A proxy could terminate the secure tunnel, and forward the RADIUS packets over an insecure transport protocol.
+While this process could arguably be seen as a misconfiguration issue, it is never the less possible due to the design of the RADIUS protocol.

+The only solution to either issue would be to create a new protocol which is secure by design.
+Unfortunately that path is not possible, and we are left with the recommendations contained in this document.

 # All short Shared Secrets have been compromised

 Unless RADIUS packets are sent over a secure network (IPsec, TLS, etc.), administrators SHOULD assume that any shared secret of 8 characters or less has been immediately compromised.
 Administrators SHOULD assume that any shared secret of 10 characters or less has been compromised by an attacker with significant resources.
 Administrators SHOULD also assume that any private information (such as User-Password) which depends on such shared secrets has also been compromised.